Airisakilover/Airisakilover/README.md

-C+H are good with me!
 Feel free to interact if you like my cosplay, I'm usually cosplaying Kokoro, Kaoru, Mizuki, or Minori

 The fandoms I'm in are: Genshin impact, Pjsk, Bandori, Pokemon, Vocaloid, and touhou